Quantum1-dev/Forza-Horizon-6-UNIVERSAL-Fix-For-AMD/README.md

 4. Locate and delete the file named `ForteTemp.scratch` (if present).
 5. Re-paste the refined fix files into your game directory and restart the game.

-/*
+## Sources & Credits

+This project builds upon existing open-source proxy mechanics.
+Full credit for the foundation of this tool belongs to the original authors:

- * Original DirectX Proxy Logic & Architecture by Megadroidgames / JuniorD-Isael
+* **Original Proxy Source Code:** [Megadroidgames / JuniorD-Isael]
- * Modified by Quantum1-dev: Removed iGPU VRAM spoofing for dedicated GPU stability */
+  * *Contribution:* Core DXGI/D3D12 architecture, VTable hooking structures, and the DirectX 12.1 / Mesh Shader bypass logic.

+* **Modifications by Quantum1-dev:** * *Contribution:* Removed the forced 4GB/8GB iGPU VRAM spoofing present in the original source.
+This modified version safely passes your actual GPU memory directly to the engine, maximizing stability and preventing crashes specifically for users with Dedicated GPUs.
 ---